 12 Jobs in 12 Months

 "If you ever feel bored or trapped in your job this is the book for you.
 Follow Rupert's inquisitive and adventurous spirit and find the confidence to live a life you never thought possible.
 Only Rupert can make shovelling elephant shit sound like a positive career move.
 I'm always grateful for his advice 'if it scares and excites it's probably the right thing to do.'"
-Toby Gough, Theatre Director, Mumbai.
+Toby Gough, Theatre Director (Mumbai and Havana)

 "Most people my age have settled down, and that's fine if they're happy.
 But I'm a nomad, journeyman and busker-writer.